 If you are unable to get to a polling station, voting by post is a convenient way to vote.

-You can find a postal voting application form on the Your Vote Matters website.
+You can find a postal voting application form on Your Vote Matters website - voting by post.
 If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or email@example.com

-If you live outside of West Suffolk, your electoral services office can be found on the Your Vote Matters website.
+If you live outside of West Suffolk, your electoral services office can be found on Your Vote Matters website - find your local authority

 When will I receive my postal vote?

 The postal voting pack will be sent to you, once we have the names of the people who are standing for election and have printed the ballot papers.

 - ballot paper envelope A

 When do I need to return the postal vote ballot paper?